SteveMCarroll/PronouncingNamesForEnglishSpeakers/README.md

 ## Polish

-Polish looks to to an English speaker like a complicated mess of consonants.
+Polish looks to an English speaker like a complicated mess of consonants.
 The consonants are a powerful [weapon](https://www.youtube.com/watch?v=AfKZclMWS1U) of special grade.

 But even in the exaggerated example from the film (Grzegorz Brzęczyszczykiewicz), once we learn that Z modifies sounds in Polish just like H in English sh, ch, zh, it gets much easier.
 So: